ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

       "The default perturbation frequency is determined by the ``fhcyc`` namelist entry.
 Since that parameter is set to zero in the SRW App, use ``LSM_SPP_EACH_STEP`` to perturb every time step.""

 ``DO_LSM_SPP``: (Default: false)
    Turns on Land Surface Model (LSM) Stochastic Physics Parameterizations (SPP).
 When true, sets ``lndp_type=2``, which applies land perturbations to the selected paramaters using a newer scheme designed for data assimilation (DA) ensemble spread.
 LSM SPP perturbs uncertain land surface fields ("smc" "vgf" "alb" "sal" "emi" "zol" "stc") based on recommendations from physics experts.
+Valid values: ``True`` | ``False``

 ``LSM_SPP_TSCALE``: (Default: [ 21600, 21600, 21600, 21600, 21600, 21600, 21600 ] )
    Decorrelation timescales in seconds.